pfeiferd/genestrip-db/README.md

 Generating the bacterial databases is particularly time consuming.

 Your machine should have:
-* 650 GB of free disk space - mainly for downloading genomes from [NCBI](https://www.ncbi.nlm.nih.gov/),
+* 1 TB of free disk space - mainly for downloading genomes from [NCBI](https://www.ncbi.nlm.nih.gov/),
 * at least 8 cores - the more the better (some phases of the database generation keep 32 cores 100% busy),
 * 48 GB of main memory,
 * a high bandwidth Internet connection.